RayLabIIITD/pyLFDA/README.md

   -curve                Calculate Curvature
   -diffu                Calculate Diffusion
-  -cluster              Generate Lipid Cluster Plots -split                Split Calculations into Upper and Lower Membranes -bfac bFactor         Calculate B-factor. "atomwise", "groupwise".
+  -cluster              Generate Lipid Cluster Plots -angle ANGLE [ANGLE ...]
+                        Calculate angle of selected lipids with the z-axis -c_atom C_ATOM        Name of the atom to which the lipid vector is to be defined -split                Split Calculations into Upper and Lower Membranes -combine              Combine lipids specifed for angle calculation -bfac bFactor         Calculate B-factor. "atomwise", "groupwise".
   -xbins Num_xBins      Number of bins in x-direction -ybins Num_yBins      Number of bins in y-direction